 In June 1944, Guatemala was in its 13th year under the dictatorship of Jorge Ubico.
 Universities and high schools were under government surveillance.
 Teachers had no voice in policy and were paid poorly.
 A growing protest movement — first by university students, then expanding to teachers, lawyers, and middle-class professionals — was building pressure for political reform.

 On June 25, 1944, during a peaceful demonstration in Guatemala City, government cavalry charged the crowd.
-María Chinchilla Recinos, a 35-year-old elementary school teacher from Cobán, was killed in the charge.
+María Chinchilla Recinos, an elementary school teacher from Cobán, was killed in the charge.
 She had been carrying the Guatemalan flag.

 Her death galvanized the resistance.
 Within days, Ubico resigned.
 Within months, the October Revolution of 1944 brought democratic government to Guatemala for the first time, beginning the “ten years of spring” (1944-1954) that introduced labor rights, women’s suffrage, and educational reform.

-In 1974, exactly 30 years after her death, the Guatemalan Congress passed Decree 16-74 establishing May 30 (a date close to but distinct from her June 25 death) as Teacher’s Day.
-The intent was to honor teachers as a profession AND to permanently link the teaching profession to Guatemala’s democratic origins.
+In 1974, exactly 30 years after her death, the Guatemalan Congress passed Decree 16-74, which initially set May 30 as Teacher’s Day.
+However, in 2006 the Government Agreement 352-2006 of the Ministry of Education returned the commemoration to June 25 — Chinchilla’s actual date of death — which is the official date in force today.
+The intent throughout was to honor teachers as a profession AND to permanently link the teaching profession to Guatemala’s democratic origins.

 This is why Guatemalan teachers, even today, see Día del Maestro as more than just a “thank a teacher” day — it carries a civic weight that’s specific to the country’s political history.